aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 ## Inspect your table DynamoDB side

-Take a look at the [AWS Console for your DynamoDB table](TODO).
+Take a look at the [AWS Console for your DynamoDB table](https://us-west-2.console.aws.amazon.com/dynamodbv2/home?region=us-west-2#table?name=Exercise2_Table).

-Note that all of your data is still encrypted as it was in Exercise 2, however there are a couple of additional fields calculated.
+Note that all of your data is still encrypted as it was in Exercise 1, however there are a couple of additional fields calculated.

 For every ticket item in your table, there are now attributes